christiananagnostou/www/public/articles/virtual-lists-are-beautiful.md

 ---
 title: 'Virtual Lists are Beautiful'
 dateCreated: 'May 31, 2023'
-summary: "Ever tried scrolling down on a table with 100,000 rows?
-You can't.
-Virtual Lists unlock that ability."
+summary: 'Ever tried scrolling down on a table with 100,000 rows?
+Good luck.
+Virtual Lists unlock that ability.'
 hidden: false
 # categories: 'Guide,Frontend'
 ---